h7b/h7b-obsidian-public/docs/unsorted/cmt-lvl1-2020.md

     - when the close is below its midpoint for the day, the result will be a negative number, called `distribution`
 - each daily figure is then cumulated into an index similar to the OBV
 - purpose: similar to the general rules of divergences as the OBV

+Volume oscillator.
+Its use is to determine when volume is expanding or contracting.
+- Expanding volume implies strength to the existing trend
+- contracting volume implies weakness in the existing trend